 - Do not keep all of your riches in one place.
 If you have millions of NP, store a decent amount on your sides.
-If you have a lot of UCs, spread them out along sides instead of having just one "superaccount".
-This may reduce targetting (if targetting methods become common).
+If you have a lot of UCs, spread them out along sides instead of having just one "super-account" (okay, fine, I didn't mention this elsewhere…but still a good point).
+This may reduce targeting (if targeting methods become common).

-- Change words and pins regularly.
-Not all who gain access to accounts act on this regularly, and sometimes you can protect yourself simply by changing your word and pin.
+- Change words and PINs regularly.
+Not all who gain access to accounts act on this quickly, and sometimes you can protect yourself simply by changing your word and PIN.
 Granted, if they have access to your mail this will not help much, but for this reason you should change your mail's word regularly as well.
 Don't use the same words you use for Neopets for anything else, and make sure that they are not easy to guess.

-- Keep record of everything.
+- Keep records of everything.
 This is important in case you lose your account.
-Create a document in Excel with a row for each section of the ticket you would have to submit to reclaim your account, and make the columns be all of your accounts.
+Create a file in Excel with a row for each section of the ticket you would have to submit to reclaim your account, and label each column for each of your accounts.
 Update this regularly, paying close attention to any NC codes redeemed.

 - If you're suddenly signed out, log in and out.
 This often happens during a CG, and if you sign in and out two or three times and then change all of your account information, you should be fine.
 It's also a good idea since it will knock any thief currently on your account off of it, and might save your account.